prestonharberts/bib/Bible/ps2.md

 > Then he angrily speaks to them
 > And terrifies them in his rage, saying,
 ###### 6
->  “ I myself have installed my king
+> “I myself have installed my king
->  “ On Zion, my holy hill.”
+> “On Zion, my holy hill.”
 ###### ¶ 7
 > The king says, “I will announce the LORD’s decree.
 He said to me:
->  ‘ You are my son.
+> ‘You are my son.
 This very day I have become your father.
 ###### 8
->  ‘ Ask me,
+> ‘Ask me,
->  ‘ And I will give you the nations as your inheritance,
+> ‘And I will give you the nations as your inheritance,
->  ‘ The ends of the earth as your personal property.
+> ‘The ends of the earth as your personal property.
 ###### 9
->  ‘ You will break them with an iron scepter;
+> ‘You will break them with an iron scepter;
->  ‘ You will smash them like a potter’s jar.’”
+> ‘You will smash them like a potter’s jar.’”
 ###### ¶ 10
 > So now, you kings, do what is wise;
 > You rulers of the earth, submit to correction.